dastanbeksamatov/algorithms/README.md

 2. Implementation of algorithms in Geometry

  ### Note:
- It will be filled with solutions to problems in **Cracking the Coding Interview: 189 questions** book from time to time.
+ This repo will be filled with solutions to problems in **Cracking the Coding Interview: 189 questions** book from time to time.